MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ### Block executable files from running unless they meet a prevalence, age, or trusted list criterion

-This rule blocks the following file types from launching unless they either meet prevalence or age criteria, or they're in a trusted list or exclusion list:
+This rule blocks the following file types from launching unless they meet prevalence or age criteria, or they're in a trusted list or an exclusion list:

 * Executable files (such as .exe, .dll, or .scr)

+Launching untrusted or unknown executable files can be risky, as it may not not be initially clear if the files are malicious.

 > [!NOTE]
 > You must [enable cloud-delivered protection](../windows-defender-antivirus/enable-cloud-protection-windows-defender-antivirus.md) to use this rule.